 The symptoms of a URTI begin as soon as

 The common cold and flu share a number of symptoms, including:

 - a cough that may be productive or nonproductive

 - chest discomfort

 A flu vaccination will reduce a person’s risk of developing the flu.

 If a person already has the flu, their doctor may prescribe antiviral treatment to shorten the length of flu symptoms and reduce the risk of complications.
-Antivirals are most effective when people take them within 48 hours of symptom onset.
+Antivirals are most effective when people take them

 The common cold typically goes away within 7–10 days.
 In the meantime, the following over-the-counter (OTC) medications may help alleviate the symptoms:

 - OTC pain relievers, such as acetaminophen and ibuprofen